Written on 25 January 2020

 So the short of it is this: the community is funding more and at a faster rate than in previous years.
 We view that as a very positive trend.

-While we list a number of financial metrics online, we’re not going to make this a thorough financial report.
+While we provide a list of financial reports online, we’re not going to make this a thorough financial report.
 We achieved a financial equilibrium in 2018 and carried it forward into 2019, resulting in Core Team members being back at full pay (based on actual work performed).

 As we stressed at the Community Summit in Barcelona: 1) things can change quickly as our budget is sensitive to small ups and downs in funding and 2) if you like the progress we’re making on various fronts, then keep in mind that additional funding will result in faster implementation.
 You’ll hear us say this last point frequently.